Promoting Social Inclusion

 Young Athletes™ is a unique sport and play program for children with intellectual disabilities.
 The focus is on fun activities that are important to mental and physical growth.
 Children ages 2 to 7 enjoy games and activities that develop motor skills and hand-eye coordination.
 Young Athletes is an early introduction to sports and to the world of Special Olympics.
 The children learn new things, play and have lots of fun!
 Learn more about Young Athletes™

 With Special Olympics Arizona, we see inclusion moving beyond just sports and are launching a Unified Arts program this year!
-Unified Arts will be hosting opportunities for people with and without intellectual disabilities to be engaged through art, music, dance, theatre, gardening, and even culinary arts!
-Schools can compete in monthly Unified Arts Contests for prizes and recognition statewide!
-If your school is interested in participating in any of the Unified Arts Contests this year, please complete the online Unified Arts Survey by clicking here.
-For more infomation on the goals and initiatives of our new Unified Arts Program, click here.
+Unified Arts will be hosting opportunities for people with and without intellectual disabilities to be engaged through art, music, dance, photography, theatre, gardening, and even fashion and culinary arts!
+Everyone can compete in monthly Unified Arts Contests for prizes and recognition statewide!
+If you are interested in getting involved with our Unified Arts program, please complete the online Unified Arts Survey by clicking here and email Brittany Meola (Brittany@SpecialOlympicsArizona.org).
+For more information on the goals and initiatives of our new Unified Arts Program, click here.
 If you would like to see our tentative Unified Arts Calendar to save some dates, click here.

 UNIFIED ARTS COMMITTEE